-Whether you’re an owner of a small business or a multinational corporation that’s looking for reliable suppliers, you can use the Alibaba platform to find what you’re looking for.
+Whether you’re just starting to sell on Amazon, or an owner of a multinational corporation that’s looking for reliable suppliers, you can use the Alibaba platform to find what you’re looking for.

 For businesses that are looking to source their products, Alibaba is a good place to start and get an idea of what’s available.
 But how do you pay Alibaba suppliers?

 With so many options available, it can be hard to choose.

 So, in this article, I’ll break down each Alibaba payment method and share the pros and cons so that you can choose the best payment method for your circumstances.

 Master eCommerce with our 99-point Brand Growth Checklist